BubblyCoder/BubblyCoder/README.md

 - 👋 Hi, I’m Alvin aka @BubblyCoder
-- 👀 I’m interested in Python, Big Data , SQL and most importantly to be a better Data Analyst
+Interest In: Python, Big Data , SQL and most importantly to be a better Data Analyst Currently reading:Practical Tableau by  Ryan Sleeper to improve on my visualisation skills!
-- 🌱 I’m currently learning SQL and building better Tableau Dashboards !

 <!---
 BubblyCoder/BubblyCoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.